Orme Road

 How Life Works Here

 Orme Road is located in Worthing, West Sussex.
 Crime is a significant concern, with 325 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 159 violent offences were recorded (49% of total).
 Daily amenities are excellent, with 5 facilities within walking distance, including convenience (2), cafe (1), and fast_food (1).
-Public transport options are limited.
-A car is recommended for commuting and longer journeys.
+The closest is The Montessori Pre-School (kindergarten, 46m).
+Transport connections are strong, with rail and bus links nearby.
+The nearest stop (Clifton Road) is 125m away.
 The median property price is £206,500, with strong growth of 35% over five years.
 Based on 76 transactions recorded since 2014.
 The market is highly active with frequent sales.
 The local area has a moderate population, with a high proportion of rented accommodation.
-There are 9 schools within 2 km, 8 rated Good or Outstanding by Ofsted.
-Both primary and secondary options are available locally.
-The nearest school is just 298m away.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
+This is not a family-friendly location.
+Despite schools being within 2 km, the high crime, noise and transit-oriented environment make it unsuitable for raising children.
 This street may particularly suit property investors.
 Market indicators suggest an upward trend.
-Overall, this street scores 46 out of 100 for liveability.
-Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.
+This is a transit hub, not a residential neighbourhood.
+Functionality scores 56/100 (excellent access and transport), but liveability scores only 44/100.
+The extreme footfall, crime, and urban intensity make it unsuitable for settled living.
+It may work for short-term rentals, corporate lets, or professionals who prioritise location above all else — but for most people looking for a home, this is not the right street.

 Score Breakdown